Classroom Assessment

 Classroom assessment is a formative approach to assessment.
 Its main purpose is to improve the quality of student learning, not to provide evidence for grading students.
 It serves as a means for providing faculty with feedback about their effectiveness as teachers, and it gives students a measure of their progress as learners.
 Classroom assessment techniques, expertly utilized by faculty, provide information on what, how much, and how well students are learning.
+Utilize the articles and links in this section to further explore the benefits of and strategies for classroom assessment.

 An Introduction to Classroom Assessment Techniques